gjermundgaraba/bjaanes.github.io/_posts/2016-01-10-smart-home-series-part-3-getting-some-momentum.md

   - IoT
   - Smart home series
 ---
-It&#8217;s been a little while since I had any update for my Smart home series.
+It's been a little while since I had any update for my Smart home series.

 The last time I thought I had failed miserably at soldering, but after a brand new component gave the same errors, I finally sought some help.

 <!--more-->
 Turns out I the problem was with my Arduino setup.
 According to the help I got, the problem was:

-_&#8220;When you program the UNO using USB it communicates with the &#8216;328 via pins D0 & D1.
-The ESP8266 is interfering with this process.&#8221;_
+_"When you program the UNO using USB it communicates with the &#8216;328 via pins D0 & D1.
+The ESP8266 is interfering with this process."_

 The thread I started to get help: <a href="https://forum.arduino.cc/index.php?topic=369554.0" target="_blank">https://forum.arduino.cc/index.php?topic=369554.0</a>